Maria Polinsky: Research

-Polinsky's research focuses on the relationship between syntax and information structure (syntactic encoding of topic and focus), left and right dislocation, and more recently, on syntax-prosody interface.
+Polinsky's research focuses on the relationship between syntax and information structure (syntactic encoding of topic and focus), left and right dislocation, and syntax-prosody interface.
 Polinsky has been a pioneer of heritage language study and has played an active role in introducing heritage languages into modern linguistic theory.
-Her research has explored the ways in which heritage speakers are different from other speakers and learners, and the consequences of these differences for our understanding of language learning.
-She has also been an active practitioner of experimental work on understudied languages, in the fieldwork setting.
+Her research has explored the ways in which heritage speakers are different from other speakers and learners, and how these differences impact our understanding of language learning.
+She has also been an active practitioner of experimental work on understudied languages within the fieldwork setting.

-Recurrent themes in her syntactic research include long-distance dependencies, control/raising, ergativity, and scope.
+Recurrent themes in Polinsky's syntactic research include long-distance dependencies, control/raising, ergativity, and scope.
 Polinsky is a strong advocate of a micro-typological approach to syntax, and she has done extensive primary work on Chukchi, several Austronesian languages (especially Polynesian and Malagasy), Mayan languages and languages of the Caucasus.

 Honors

-Polinsky has been a visiting professor at the Max-Planck Institute for Evolutionary Anthropology in Leipzig; Amsterdam University; the University of California, Berkeley; Massachusetts Institute of Technology, and the Ecole Normale Supérieure.
+Polinsky has been a visiting professor at the Max-Planck Institute for Evolutionary Anthropology in Leipzig; Amsterdam University; the University of California, Berkeley; Massachusetts Institute of Technology; and the Ecole Normale Supérieure.
 She has served as associate editor of the journals Language and Natural Language and Linguistic Theory, and is currently on the editorial boards of the Heritage Language Journal, Linguistic Discovery, and Linguistics.

-Since 2007 she has been the director of the annual Heritage Language Research Institute.

-In 2015 she was a Forum Lecturer at the Linguistic Society of America Linguistic Summer Institute.
-In 2016 she was chosen as a member of the Linguistic Society of America's Fellows for "distinguished contributions to the discipline".

-She is a fellow of the Norwegian Academy of Science and Letters.
+Since 2007, Polinsky has been the director of the annual Heritage Language Research Institute.
+In 2015, she was a Forum Lecturer at the Linguistic Society of America Linguistic Summer Institute, and in 2016 she became a Fellow of the Linguistic Society of America for "distinguished contributions to the discipline".
+She is also a fellow of the Norwegian Academy of Science and Letters.